rimelek/learn-docker/pages/advanced/volume-locations.rst

 If you built a custom kernel, you may need to rebuild it from a new version.

-If can't update the kernel yet, exclude the time namespace, and run the following command:
+If you can't update the kernel yet, exclude the time namespace, and run the following command:

 .. code-block:: powershell